robertefry/PenguinEngine/README.md

 # Penguin Engine
-A multithreaded logic and rendering engine based on OpenGL for Java.
+A multithreaded logic and rendering engine for Java.